The department's Road Safety Education program is fully funded by Transport for NSW. We support NSW public schools and teachers K-12.

 - support principals to help solve road safety issues in and around schools.

-Encourage all schools to use a whole school approach to road safety education.
+Whole school approach to road safety education

 - improve quality teaching of the curriculum

-- create and maintain a supportive culture, environment and policy
+- create and maintain a supportive culture, environment, and policy

 - engage and liaise with parents, carers and the school community.